bcmpinc/dagdb/README.md

 -----------
 The database stores the following elements:

- - A single map hash->data (though multiple is supported as well)
+ - A single map element->data (though multiple is supported as well)
- - Multiple maps hash->map
+ - Multiple maps element->map

 The following structures are used to store the data:

 1. Element (Content addressable map entry):
 	- hash (20 bytes)
+	- padding (4 bytes)
 	- forward pointer (8 bytes) to data/treap node
 	- reverse pointer (8 bytes) to treap node
 2. Data:
 	- length (8 bytes)
 	- data (length bytes)
-3. Treap node (part of a set/map):
+3. Trie node (part of a set/map):
 	- pointer list (16*8 bytes) to treap node/element
 4. Key value map entry:
 	- key pointer (8 bytes) to element
 	- value pointer (8 bytes) to treap node/element

-Each is stored in its own file to allow the creation of repair tools.
+The database is stored in a single file.
-The most significant byte of a pointer is used to determine the file/structure it points to.
+The least significant 3 bytes of a pointer is used to determine what type/structure it points to.
+The pointer must be rounded down to a multiple of 8 before use.

 Example
 -------